Soracom Onyx LTE Dongle Setup Guide

 Insert SIM card

-Your Onyx LTE dongle is now ready for software configuration.
+Your Onyx modem is now ready to be inserted into a USB port on your device for the software configuration.

-The Onyx LTE dongle uses a Quectel EG25-G modem internally, which is natively supported in Linux kernel versions 2.6 and above, and therefore does not require any additional driver installation.
-However, you must configure an application to establish and manage the cellular connection.
+The Soracom Onyx LTE™ USB Modem uses a Quectel EG25-G modem internally, which is natively supported in Linux kernel versions 2.6 and above.
+Due to this, no additional driver installation is required; however, you must configure an application to establish and manage the cellular connection.

-While there are many applications that can do this, NetworkManager and WvDial are two of the most popular and reliable options.
-For most devices (such as Raspberry Pi, Nvidia Jetson, LattePanda, and others), we recommend using NetworkManager as it will take care of detecting and configuring the Onyx LTE dongle automatically and can be easily configured for a variety of use cases.
-However, if you prefer to use a more traditional PPP connection, or if NetworkManager is not available for your specific Linux distribution (such as embedded gateways or routers), you can use WvDial instead.
+While many applications can do this, NetworkManager and WvDial are two of the most popular and reliable options.
+For most devices (such as Raspberry Pi, NVIDIA Jetson, LattePanda, and others), we recommend using NetworkManager as it will take care of detecting and configuring the Onyx modem automatically and can be easily configured for a variety of use cases.
+If you prefer to use a more traditional PPP connection or if NetworkManager is not available for your specific Linux distribution (such as with embedded gateways or routers), you can use WvDial instead.

 Using NetworkManager